raydot/nailing-the-coding-interview/chapters/02-big-o.md

 # Big O Notation

 In this chapter we dive into Big O Notation, a computer science concept that is vital for understanding the efficiency of algorithms.
-This is often a section buried deep in the back of a book, with a large scary disclaimer in front of it complete with complex math equations that seems meant to scare off the weak of heart.
+This is often a section buried deep in the back of a book, with a large scary disclaimer in front of it complete with complex math equations that seem meant to scare off the weak of heart.
 It is a deep and important topic, but I’m going to try to explain it in a way that’s not so intimidating.
 The idea is that you learn to see the general patterns represented by the most used equations, and how to apply them to your own analysis of algorithms.

 I’m going to start this chapter with a confession: I hated math growing up.
 I once gleefully told my 12th-grade precalculus teacher that I would never need to know one single thing he taught me.
 Mr. Wittekind, on the off chance you’re reading this book right now, you were right and I was wrong.